sprockets/sprockets.http/README.rst

 something useful as well.
 By default, the Tornado provided ``send_error`` implementation writes a simple HTML file as the response body.
-The ``sprockets.http.mixins.ErrorWriter`` mix-in provides an implementation of ``write_error`` that is more ammenable to programmatic usage.
-In particular, it uses a JSON body since that is the *defacto* format these days.
+The ``sprockets.http.mixins.ErrorWriter`` mix-in provides an implementation of ``write_error`` that is more amenable to programmatic usage.
+By default it uses a JSON body since that is the *defacto* format these days.
 Let's look at our example again:

 .. code-block:: python